 According to the Society for Human Resource Management, you’ve just spent around $4129 to recruit your new employee.
-Time and money well spent to get the right fit for your students, right?
-According to Robert Half & Associates, though, there’s a 25% chance that they’ll quit in the first 90 days and you’ll be back to the drawing board.
+Time and money that are well spent to get the right fit for your students, right?
+According to Robert Half & Associates, though, there’s a 25% chance that they’ll quit in the first 90 days, and you’ll be back to the drawing board.
 If the thought of starting your recruitment efforts over again makes your heart sink, don’t despair.
 Here are three advanced onboarding tasks you can do in the next 30 days to help protect your recruiting investment and kick your employee retention efforts off with a bang.

 Set up the buddy system

 Let’s face it.
-There’s only one of you, and so very many of them.
+There’s only one of you and so very many of them.
 That, when paired with the fact that there is no possible way for you to know the minute ins and outs of every specialist’s job mean that you and your new employee have much to gain from a robust peer mentorship program.
 The words “peer mentorship program” may strike fear into the hearts of already overworked veteran employees, which is why I prefer the term “buddy system.”
 This relationship is less about one person teaching another and more about connecting your new hire with a job-alike peer to whom they can turn when they’re in need.
-The buddy can share pro tips and tricks for success in your specific environment and your new hire can slowly learn about (and hopefully grow to love) district culture from the perspective of a trusted employee.
+The buddy can share pro tips and tricks for success in your specific environment, and your new hire can slowly learn about (and hopefully grow to love) district culture from the perspective of a trusted employee.

 Schedule at least two check-ins

 No!
 Not more meetings!
 Email is actually preferable to a face-to-face meeting or even a phone call in this instance.
-Not that I want to discourage you from popping in to say hi (which you should definitely do if your schedule and location logistics allow), but checking-in via email gives you a chance to ask more in-depth questions and allows your new hire to respond thoughtfully.
+Not that I want to discourage you from popping in to say hi (which you should definitely do if your schedule and location logistics allow), but checking in via email gives you a chance to ask more in-depth questions and allows your new hire to respond thoughtfully.
 The big idea here is for you to be curious about how their experience is unfolding.
 Here are some questions to get you started: